1914 - 2009

 Winifred was an avid radio listener and heard an appeal on BBC Radio 4's Woman's Hour from John Burnett, an academic collecting autobiographical stories as source material for studying working-class lives.
 He appealed for listeners to send in their stories.
 He received a manuscript described as ‘more bulky and dog eared than most’ and recognised its potential (Winifred had written her account in a Woolworths exercise book).
 Pamela Howe, a BBC producer, went to meet Winifred and through her the manuscript was adapted, early in 1973, into a Woman's Hour serial, adapted by Virginia Browne-Wilkinson.
 The book, attractively packaged by the BBC, followed in 1974.
 Various further editions have followed published by The Forest Bookshop's Doug McLean, and a revised version titled Full Hearts and Empty Bellies published in 2009 by Abacus.

 Winifred Foley always acknowledged the part played by Pamela Howe.
 Although Winifred had help drafting the published manuscript, Howe determinedly refuted any claims that the prose belonged to anyone other than Winifred.
-The book went on to be used as a source by social and cultural historians, as intended by Burnett, but also address the wider enthusiasm for rural stories at a time when Laurie Lee and the James Herriot biographies were also very popular.
+The book went on to be used as a source by social and cultural historians, as intended by Burnett.
+The book's publication came at a time of wider enthusiasm for rural stories and biographies from authors such as Laurie Lee and the James Herriot.

 Winfred Mary Mason was born at Brierley (near to Cinderford) on 25th July 1914.
 She was the fourth of eight children, five of whom (including herself) who survived into adulthood, her older sister, Bess (4yrs older), two younger sisters and a brother.
 Her parents, Charles (Charlie), and Margaret Daniels (born in Wales), had married in 1909.
 Charlie was a coal miner, and at the time of Winifred’s birth he was away working in South Wales.
 Once home again he was to be a significant influence in Winifred's life, with his love of books, music, politics and debate.